slingman/contrast/_posts/2020-12-29-blog-setup.md

 ---
-title:  "Setting up my blog in Github"
+title:  "Setting up my blog via Github"
 layout: post
 categories: media
+tags: [jekyll, learn, blog, github]
 ---

 Let's see what this thing can do, I am gonna have to learn markdown now :-)